Guidelines for Authors

 The authors should specify in the article their first and last names and relevant addresses (department, university/ organization, city, state/province and country).
 The list of co-authors should remain unchanged after a final decision is made by the Editors.

-At least one author of the article should attend the conference.
-To avoid serial publications pratices, it is recommended to publish a maximum of two articles per author in this proceeding (regardless of his/her position in the list). - Abstract
+At least one author of the article must register and present the paper at the conference.
+Failure to do so will result in withdrawal of the manuscript from publication consideration.
+To avoid serial publications pratices, it is recommended to publish a maximum of two articles per author in this publication (regardless of his/her position in the list).
+Author names that appear in more than two (2) articles will be removed by the editors.
+The editors also reserve the right to reject any additional submissions that exceed this limit. - Abstract

 The abstract should describe the main objective(s) of the study.
 It should be informative and report the main results and conclusions. - Introduction